githubEdit

 Explicitly reject

 Visitors who made a choice and chose to reject.
-Excludes "No Choice" bouncers.
+Excludes "No Choice" visitors.

 Privacy Center Usage